paulina-biocoder/paulina-biocoder/README.md

 <p align='left'>

-* 💻 I'm bioinformatics student interested in machine learning and broad areas in bioinformatics.
+* 💻 I'm bioinformatics student
+* 💜 Interested in machine learning and broad areas in bioinformatics.
 * 🧐 Looking for a bioinformatics internship.